Dhu'l-Kifl: In the Qur'an

-In both cases, Dhu al-Kifl is mentioned in the context of a list of Qur'anic prophets, including many others not mentioned in the ayatayn quoted above.
+In both cases, Dhu'l-Kifl is mentioned in the context of a list of Qur'anic prophets, including many others not mentioned in the ayatayn quoted above.

 Identifications

 Ezekiel

 Islamic depiction of Ezekiel raising the dead with God's help.

-Some identify Dhu al-Kifl is Ezekiel.
+Some identify Dhu'l-Kifl is Ezekiel.
 When the exile, monarchy, and state were annihilated, political and national life was no longer possible.
-In conformity with the two parts of his book, his personality and his preaching are alike, and the title Dhu al-Kifl means "the one to double" or "to fold."
+In conformity with the two parts of his book, his personality and his preaching are alike, and the title Dhu'l-Kifl means "the one to double" or "to fold."

 In a story repeated in a fragment from the Cairo Geniza and a work by the 12th century Jewish scholar Moses ben Jacob of Coucy, the tomb of Ezekiel is at al-Kifl and was visited by Jews.

 In his Qur'anic commentary, Abdullah Yusuf Ali says:

 Dhu al-Kifl would literally mean "possessor of, or giving, a double requital or portion"; or else, "one who used a cloak of double thickness," that being one of the meanings of Kifl.
 The commentators differ in opinion as to who is meant, why the title is applied to him.
 I think the best suggestion is that afforded by Karsten Niebuhr in his Reisebeschreibung nach Arabien, Copenhagen, 1778, ii.
 264–266, as quoted in the Encyclopaedia of Islam under Dhul-Kifl.
 He visited Meshad 'All in 'Iraq, and also the little town called Kifl, midway between Najaf and Hilla (Babylon).
 Kefil, he says, is the Arabic form of Ezekiel.
 The shrine of Ezekiel was there, and the Jews came to it on pilgrimage.

 If we accept "Dhu al-Kifl" to be not an epithet, but an Arabicised form of "Ezekiel", it fits the context, Ezekiel was a prophet in Israel who was carried away to Babylon by Nebuchadnezzar after his second attack on Jerusalem (about B.C.
 599).
 His Book is included in the English Bible (Old Testament).
 He was chained and bound, and put into prison, and for a time he was dumb.
 He bore all with patience and constancy, and continued to reprove boldly the evils in Israel.
 In a burning passage he denounces false leaders in words which are eternally true: "Woe be to the shepherds of Israel that do feed themselves!
 Should not the shepherds feed the flocks?
 Ye eat the fat, and ye clothe you with the wool, ye kill them that are fed: but ye feed not the flock.
 The diseased have ye not strengthened, neither have ye healed that which was sick, neither have ye bound up that which was broken......".